nicolgit/whoiswho/README.md

 # Deployment

  1. Create in your Azure Active Directory tenant the following 3 required service principals
-	 1. **Deployment identity**, used by the GitHub action for the deployment:
+	 1. **WhoIsWho Deployment identity**, used by the GitHub action for the deployment:
 		 1. Create a Resource Group on Azure
 	    2. Create an Azure AD App Registration/Service Principal.
 You can use the Azure AD functionalities from the portal or launch the followind "az cli" command:
 			``` bash